Applying for Financial Aid and Your Award

 Federal Student Aid Article: Finding and Applying for Scholarships.

-If you will be receiving funding from outside sources—including scholarships, military and veteran benefits, and sponsorships—or the amount of funding you will receive has changed, you need to notify the Financial Aid office as soon as possible.
+If you will be receiving funding from outside sources—including scholarships and sponsorships—or the amount of funding you will receive has changed, you need to notify the Financial Aid office as soon as possible.
 These additional funds need to be included in your total financial aid award as required by federal law.

 Review your Student Aid Report (SAR)

 The Department of Education will provide you with a summary of your FAFSA information called a Student Aid Report (SAR).
 This report summarizes the financial information you entered on the FAFSA and is used to determine how much federal and state aid to offer you.
 Your Student Aid Report will be emailed to you by the Department of Education if you provided an email address.
 If no email is available, your Student Aid Report will be mailed to you within three weeks.
 You can also view your Student Aid Report online: Visit fafsa.ed.gov and login.